tnn77/iceinfo/README.md

 Note: that some numpy dtype warning appeared when I tested from scratch, but it did not affect the plotting.
 ## workflow
 $bash do\_ecmwf.sh
---> will call grib\_to\_netcdf to convert grib2 files to the netCDF format.
+-> calls grib\_to\_netcdf to convert grib2 files to the netCDF format.
---> will call "plotECMWF-LHB.py" to do the wind and pressure field fig, "plotECMWFWave-LHB.py" to do the wave field figure.
+-> call "plotECMWF-LHB.py" to do the wind and pressure field fig, "plotECMWFWave-LHB.py" to do the wave field figure.
------> the main python code calls libraries from the iceinfo-libs folder.
+---> the main python code calls libraries from the iceinfo-libs folder.
 ### example
 $bash do\_ecmwf.sh 20231205 00
 Note: right now, the grib files and figure outputs are contained in this directory for convenience (it might not be during JARE).